Penalized maximum likelihood estimation for generalized linear point processes: Setup

 Drawing an analogy to ordinary generalized linear models it seems natural at this point to call $m$ the link function -- it transforms the intensity process into a process that is linear in the parameter $\beta$.
 With this terminology we would call $\phi$ the inverse link function.
-However, in general there is no reason to require $\phi$ to be one-to-one, and we will not use the terminology.
+However, there is no reason to require $\phi$ to be one-to-one in general, and we will not use the terminology.